You’ve probably heard of the Mayan ruins of Tulum in Mexico, right?

 Two hours for your visit (sans swim) is plenty to take in the site.
 You’ll be looking to retreat from the heat after two hours anyway.

-We recommend going on a guided tour of Tulum.
-You’ll get so much more from the experience, as your guide can bring the place to life for you.
+For the best experience, we recommend going on a guided tour of the Tulum Mayan ruins.
+You’ll get so much more out of your visit, as your guide can bring the place to life for you.

-Here’s a highly-rated all-day tour (12 hours) combining Tulum, Coba (another impressive Mayan archaeological site) and a swim in a cenote.
-It includes trip transportation from Cancun, Playa del Carmen or elsewhere in the Riviera Maya.
+It combines Tulum, the Coba ruins (another impressive Mayan archaeological site) and a swim in a cenote.
+Transportation from Cancun, Playa del Carmen or elsewhere in the Riviera Maya is provided.

-Or see this shorter half-day tour of Tulum (small group) from Cancun or Playa del Carmen.
-It includes a guided tour of the ruins with an expert guide, plus free time to explore on your own.
+This fun shorter tour (with transportation from meeting points in Cancun, Playa del Carmen and Tulum) includes a guided tour of the ruins with an expert guide, plus free time to explore on your own.
+It’s followed by swimming in Cenote Chen Ha.

 Cost and hours